Criss-Wang/Criss-Wang.github.io/source/_posts/blogs/deep-learning-system-design-2.md

 ### Step 5: Packaging and Deployment

 Technically speaking, **packaging** a model isn\'t really the right word to describe the process of saving a trained model for usage.
 When people talk about **packaging** a model, they usually mean storing the trained model somewhere to deploy it for future usage.
 Thus it is closely related to deployments.
-Hence, when it comes to saving the model, here's the things to look out for:
+Hence, when it comes to saving the model, here\'s the things to look out for:

 1. What platform do you use to store the model: local? cloud? edge?
 2. What metadata do you need?